 7.2 any other time as required by WPD; and

-7.3 the end of the Accepted Arming Window or Accepted Availability Window (as relevant).
+7.3 the end of the Accepted Arming Window, Accepted Availability Window or other period of time declared as available by the Participant in respect of a Site / Group (as relevant)

+provided that if the time set out in 7.2 or 7.3 above would be prior to the end of the Minimum Utilisation Period, Demand Response shall be operated until the end of the Minimum Utilisation Period.

-8. Where WPD issues an Instruction requiring the Participant to provide Demand Response the Participant shall, within the Response Time and unless otherwise agreed between WPD and the Participant, provide Demand Response from the Site(s) / Group continuously for a minimum of the declared (or deemed declared) Minimum Utilisation Period until the earlier of:
+8. Where WPD issues an Instruction requiring the Participant to provide Demand Response the Participant shall, within the Response Time and unless otherwise agreed between WPD and the Participant, provide Demand Response from the Site / Group continuously for a minimum of the declared (or deemed declared) Minimum Utilisation Period until the earlier of:

 8.1 the expiry of the declared (or, where relevant, deemed declared) Maximum Utilisation Period or the Weekly Limit;